It’s fall my friends! And you know what that means – pumpkins. Pumpkins everywhere.

 Pour the batter in to a lightly greased baking pan.

-Bake your bread for 30 minutes and then tent your loaf with aluminum foil to minimize browning.
+Put your bread in the oven for 30 minutes and then tent your loaf with aluminum foil to minimize browning.

 Bake your bread for another 30 to 35 minutes.
 Insert a toothpick – if it comes away clean, you’re done!
 A few moist crumbs are fine.
 Because this recipe has chocolate chips, you might have to check multiple parts of your bread to see if your toothpick is clean.